-Matt Byrne currently serves as Associate Dean for Nursing at St. Catherine University.
+Matt Byrne currently serves as the Director of Nursing Technology Resources at Mayo Clinic.
 He is a columnist and reviewer for the Journal of Perianesthesia Nursing and has been a reviewer for various journals and textbooks.
 Prior to his work as an informaticist and educator, he worked for many years as a perianesthesia staff nurse in Rochester, St. Cloud and the Twin Cities.
 He is passionate about making technology work better for nurses and values the opportunity he has to be a technology and cultural broker between healthcare providers and information technology developers.

 Donna Guerra, EdD, MSN, RN

 Donna Guerra currently serves as a Clinical Assistant Professor in the College of Nursing at the University of Alabama in Huntsville.
 Dr. Guerra holds a Doctorate of Education in Instructional Leadership with a nursing education focus from the University of Alabama.
 Dr. Guerra has clinical experience in perioperative nursing, wound care nursing, and quality management.
 She has been a nurse educator for four years and has published on the implementation of health informatics in nursing education curricula.
 Her research interest is nursing education with a focus on learning outcomes translation to nursing practice.

 Jasline Moreno, MSN, RN, CHSE